trespaul/tidal-doc/src/content/docs/guides/connections/multi-user.md

 d1 $ s "cp" # nudge (-0.05)
 ```

-This is equivalent to increasing oLatency.
-When nudging backwards a lot, or when olatency is very high, Tidal might start processing the event too late.
-This can be avoided by adjusting [cProcessAhead in your configuration](/guides/tidal-config#controlling-latency)
+This is equivalent to increasing `oLatency`.
+When nudging backwards a lot, or when `olatency` is very high, Tidal might start processing the event too late.
+This can be avoided by adjusting [`cProcessAhead` in your configuration](/guides/audio/latency).

 ### Disabling Link synchronization